Stress is hard on you and your brain.

 Besides stress reduction, how else can you increase the length of your telomeres?

 Elizabeth H. Blackburn, PhD, won the 2009 Nobel Prize for her research in this area.

 The exact mechanism isn’t known, but exercise may help by mitigating the effects of stress.

 Numerous other nutrients have been found to keep telomeres long.

-- Individual vitamins such as B12, C, D and E have been shown to promote telomere length, but cover your bases with a good multivitamin supplement.
-Taking a multivitamin has been shown to improve telomere length.
+- Individual vitamins such as B12, C, D and E promote telomere length.
+We think it makes a lot of sense to cover your bases with a good multivitamin since taking a multivitamin has also been shown to improve telomere length.
 (2)

-- Telomeres have been found to be particularly sensitive to free radical damage, so taking a potent antioxidant supplement can help.
+- Telomeres are particularly sensitive to free radical damage, so increasing antioxidant intake can offset this damage.
 Astaxanthin has emerged as one of the most potent and beneficial antioxidants currently known, with potent anti-inflammatory and DNA-protective capabilities.
 (3)

 - Magnesium is a mineral largely lacking from the modern diet.
-Adequate magnesium is necessary DNA replication and repair has been shown to positively correlate with increased telomere length.
+Adequate magnesium is necessary for DNA replication and repair which has been shown to positively correlate with increased telomere length.

 - Polyphenols found in green tea protect DNA from oxidative stress and protect telomeres from damage.
 (4)